Myanmar: Time running out for NGOs to avoid humanitarian catastrophe | DW | 14.06.2021

 NGO work depends on trust and cooperation between governments of the affected countries, NGOs and donors.
 Money for NGO work comes from governments in donor countries and government-affiliated organizations, such as the German Society for International Cooperation (GIZ), which often cooperate with local partners.

-After the coup, the military government in Myanmar massively disrupted this sense of trust and cooperation.
+After the coup, the military government in Myanmar massively undermined this relationship of trust and cooperation.
 Many NGOs have withdrawn their staff from Myanmar.
 Governments and development organizations have frozen funds, and almost all are waiting for the situation to improve.

 For NGOs operating in Myanmar, the first thing that matters now is determining to what extent the military government allows aid at all.